balshor/sfbay.resists.org/help/tips-new.md

 * When you attack a portal, the portal will attack back, reducing your available XM.
 Turrets increase the frequency of this happening.
 Force AMPs increase the damage that a portal does to your XM.

+* Mods cannot be removed except by destruction by the other team.
+Each player can only place two per portal.
+Think carefully about whether you want defensive mods (shields, turrets, and force amps), hacking mods (heat sinks and multi-hacks), or almost-always-useless mods (link amps).

 * If you are at a portal under attack, try to keep deploying resonators as they get destroyed.
 This is called deploy-defending and is a great way to earn AP.